 I ran into this situation early in my career—a job I took right out of college.
 I worked for one of the largest investment firms in the world.
 It was primarily a sales position.
 My manager had been hired essentially because no one else wanted to take on the responsibility.
 The additional pay for assuming the role wasn’t worth all the extra work that came with the job.
 But this guy truly enjoyed it because it gave him some authority.

 Unfortunately, he didn’t know how to handle authority or manage people.

 He had the same routine every day.
 He was a big, tall guy and reminded me of a lumbering ox as he strutted around the office.
 Most of us sat in open cubicles, and he loved to stand over you and read your sales numbers out loud for all to hear.
 He took great joy in chastising you when you were short on your goals and even made comments that your job could be on the line if you didn’t get things turned around in a hurry.

 He talked down to everyone and gloated every time he had the opportunity to make someone look stupid.
 He claimed this was his way of tearing you down to build you back up again but in truth, the guy was just a terrible manager.
 No one liked him.
 Heck, people hated him.
 He was the butt of many jokes and most of the employees talked terribly about him behind his back.

-After a while, I became frustrated and began to resent the guy.
-I grew tired of the criticism, and felt that no matter how hard I tried, he would find a way to make me feel and look stupid.
+After a while, I became frustrated and began to resent him.
+I grew tired of his criticism and felt that no matter what I did, he would find a way to make me feel and look stupid.
 To make a bad situation worse, I was already intimidated by Corporate America and felt tremendous pressure to prove myself as a young person out of college.
 My manager’s attitude toward me only amplified my insecurity.

 So, I began to go through the motions.